darcey-watson/Virus-identification-and-diversification-within-both-modern-and-ancient-dental-calculus-project/README.md

 - A total of 6 dental calculus samples from three locations across Greater London and surrounding areas dating back up to 2,000 years were selected.
 - This data will be known as the Ancient dataset

-**Comparative Data**
- - HOMD Data
-	 - To compare the ACAD Sequence files and HMP sequence files I have used the human oral microbiome database which i combined with:
- - Ncbi accession
-	 - this file has annotated accession numbers from ncbi which are crossed with the HOMD data and allows for identification of any corresponding sequences within the experimental data
- - Virusite
-	 - This online database is comprised of combined databases from ()()()()(()

 **Acknowledgements**

 My supervisors: Dr Laura Weyrich and Dr Raphael Eisenhofer Philipona